HybridShivam/Pokemon/README.md

 **But you Can still contribute in any form you feel like.**

-**Like Rescaling the images for various purposes e.g. Thumbnails etc.**
+**Like Rescaling the images for various purposes e.g. Thumbnails.**

 *Guidelines:*
  * All Pokemon names must be renamed to their national dex no. and with appropriate formatting to facilitate easy access.